Dillagi (1999 film): Plot

 Prior to all this, Ranveer had caught a glimpse of Shalini at a traffic signal and fell in love with her.
 After seeing Shalini at a wedding, he discovers her identity.
 He sent a marriage proposal but she refused it claiming she loves someone else (Rajveer).
 Ranveer, heartbroken, accepts.

 After the aforesaid event, Shalini meets Ranveer again and they both eventually fall in love, which Shalini accepts Ranveer's marriage proposal.
 Rajveer later realises his love for Shalini and confesses it in front of Ranveer (who is unaware that Rajveer's love interest is Shalini), who encourages him to propose to Shalini.
 By this time, Rajveer and Ranveer had no idea that they are talking about the same woman.

 When he shows up and confesses his love, Shalini very politely refuses.
 He feels broken and vows to kill that person (unaware it is Ranveer).
 Later, he sees Ranveer with Shalini in a restaurant and in anger behaves very rudely with Ranveer.
 Ranveer slaps Rajveer and Rajveer pushes him away, leaving both Ranveer and Shalini shocked.
 Rajveer then runs and attempts suicide by jumping off a bridge.
 Ranveer rushes behind him, to save him, but is hit by a car and goes into a coma.
 Shalini lashes out at Rajveer because, due to him, so many people were troubled.

 Later, in an emotional scene, Rajveer apologises to Ranveer and he wakes up from his coma forgiving Rajveer.
 Shalini and Ranveer get married.

 The film ends with Rajveer going back to his village, meeting Rani and falling for her.

-Music and soundtrack
+Music

+The music for the songs was composed by Jatin–Lalit, Shankar–Ehsaan–Loy, Sukhwinder Singh and Anand–Milind.
 The lyrics of the songs were penned by Javed Akhtar, Tejpal Kaur and Sukhwinder Singh.
-The music for the songs was composed by Jatin–Lalit, Shankar–Ehsaan–Loy, Sukhwinder Singh and Anand–Milind.

 The background score of the film was done by Viju Shah.

-The music got positive reviews with a huge compilation of singers including Mahendra Kapoor,Abhijeet ,Kumar Sanu, Amit Kumar, Udit Narayan, Sonu Nigam, Roop Kumar Rathod, Sukhwinder Singh, Shankar Mahadevan, Shaan, Kavita Krishnamurthy, Alka Yagnik, Jaspinder Narula, Mahalaxmi Iyer, Mohini Brahmbhatt and Nusrat Fateh Ali Khan.
-The Title song Dillagi assembles ten finest singers to render their voice together but was not picturised accordingly like Title song of Mela and Apna Bombay Talkies.
+The music had a compilation of singers including Mahendra Kapoor, Abhijeet, Kumar Sanu, Amit Kumar, Udit Narayan, Sonu Nigam, Roop Kumar Rathod, Sukhwinder Singh, Shankar Mahadevan, Shaan, Kavita Krishnamurthy, Alka Yagnik, Jaspinder Narula, Mahalaxmi Iyer, Mohini Brahmbhatt and Nusrat Fateh Ali Khan.